Govt exempts wholesalers, big retailers from stock limit on edible oil, oilseeds - The Statesman

 In a move to further make the edible oil supply chain seamless, the central government has exempted the current stock limit for wholesalers and big chain retailers.

-The order will come into effect immediately, a Ministry of Consumer Affairs, Food, and Public Distribution statement said late Tuesday evening.
-The removal of wholesalers and big chain retailers from the stock limit order would allow them to keep various varieties and brands of edible oils, which they are unable to keep at present due to the limits imposed.
+The order will come into effect immediately, a Ministry of Consumer Affairs, Food and Public Distribution statement said late Tuesday evening.
+This exemption will allow wholesalers and big chain retailers to keep stock of various varieties and brands of edible oils, which they are unable to keep at present due to the limits imposed.

-“A need was felt for exempting big chain retailers and wholesalers from the stock control order as reports were coming that Wholesalers and big chain retail outlets were facing problems in their sale due to the Control Order as the limits specified for them was very less and replacement of shelf stocks in city limits is not possible on an everyday basis,” the statement read.
+The statement reads, “A need was felt for exempting big chain retailers and wholesalers from the stock control order as reports were coming that Wholesalers and big chain retail outlets were facing problems in their sale due to the Control Order as the limits specified for them was very less and replacement of shelf stocks in city limits is not possible on an everyday basis.”

 In view of the restoration of ample supplies and continuous decline in the prices of edible oils both in the international and domestic market, the statement said it was an “opportune time” for the exemption.